-- SPF provides reliable R-values under the most extreme conditions and dependable and durable protection against heat loss or gain.
+- SPF provides reliable R-values and dependable and durable protection against heat loss or gain under extreme conditions.

 - SPF minimizes thermal bridging, which can cause higher energy usage and cost.

-- SPF out-performs conventional insulation materials because they (conventional insulation materials) trap still-dry air and if that air moves or becomes wet, the thermal resistance can drop by 50%.
+- SPF outperforms conventional insulation materials because (traditional insulation materials) trap still-dry air, and if that air moves or becomes wet, the thermal resistance can drop by 50%.

 - According to ASHRAE, a 3% void area in a wall cavity represents a 15% reduction in the wall R-value.